jandermoreira/coderunner-dash/README.md

 # CodeRunner Dash – Moodle Quiz Monitoring Dashboard

+Warning: This project contains substantial amounts of AI-generated code. `:-(`

 ## Overview
 CodeRunner Dash is a real-time monitoring dashboard built with Streamlit to track and visualize student performance on CodeRunner questions within Moodle quizzes.
 It provides instructors with actionable insights into submission patterns, success rates, and common failure points across an entire class.